Turbulence teaches equivariance to neural networks: Introduction

-We select super-resolution as a representative task for machine learning in turbulence.
 Super-resolution (SR) with machine learning has become a promising method to augment numerical simulations of turbulence, by boosting the effective resolution of expensive calculations \citep{Duraisamy2019}.
 In this setting, convolutional neural networks (CNNs) have been widely applied to reconstruct velocity and vorticity fields from coarse inputs \citep{Fukami_Fukagata_Taira_2019, Liu2020, FukamiFukagataTaira_2024, Pang2024}.
 Complementary approaches span models that incorporate temporal coherence and dynamics-aware training objectives \citep{Fukami_Fukagata_Taira_2021, Page_2025}, as well as generative methods such as generative adversarial networks (GANs) \citep{Nista2024} or diffusion models that reproduce realistic spectra and scaling laws \citep{Shu2023,WhittakerNairLivescuChertkov_2024, Fan2025}.
-These methods do not enforce rotational equivariance explicitly, making super-resolution an ideal test-bed to investigate how symmetries can emerge from turbulence data alone.
+A rotationally equivariant super-resolution model would produce a super-resolved flow that transforms consistently when the input is rotated, matching the rotational covariance of the underlying physics.
+None of the SR methods cited above enforce this property, making super-resolution an ideal test-bed to investigate how symmetries emerge from turbulence data alone, and what changes when equivariance is enforced by construction.

 Another way to encourage equivariance is via \textit{explicit} data augmentation.
 The objective of explicit data augmentation is to generate distributional symmetry, which is in turn imparted onto the mapping.
 Input/output pairs are randomly transformed during training, by sampling members of the desired symmetry group.
 In this work, we show that turbulence can achieve this effect \textit{implicitly}.
 In principle, a completely isotropic turbulence dataset knows no coordinate frame.
 In the infinite data limit, a model trained on a completely isotropic turbulence dataset should learn the rotational symmetries of the Navier-Stokes equations, having encountered similar structures in infinitely many orientations.
 Therefore, turbulence itself can produce an effect that often needs to be explicitly enforced in learned mappings.
+Equivariance can also be enforced exactly through architectural constraints, which results in data efficiency gains for atomistic systems~\citep{Batzner2022}.
+We explore equivariance as an inductive bias in this work.